 Writing That Works!
 Communications Skills for Construction

-This one-day course—formerly titled From Doing the Job to Documenting the Job: A Path to Clearer Communication—provides an introduction to the importance of writing and professional skills needed for public works professionals.
-Course emphasis is on planning, preparing, and delivering effective and clear workplace documents to communicate with the general public and elected officials.
-Specific types of documents may include field construction reports, incident reports, maintenance reports, business letters, e-mail, and interoffice memoranda.
+This course provides an introduction to the importance of writing and professional skills needed for public works professionals.
+The course emphasizes planning, preparing, and delivering effective and clear workplace documents to communicate with the general public and elected officials.
+Specific types of documents may include field construction reports, incident reports, maintenance reports, business letters, email, and interoffice memoranda.
 Students will also be introduced to basic office applications that may be used in the preparation of documents used by public works professionals.